hajdekd/hajdekd.github.io/README.md

 As the global population continues to rapidly grow, keeping up with demand for energy has become primary objective for governments around the world.
 Many countries have experienced significant rise in GDP over the last several decades, mainly due to increased productivity and technological advancements.
 Using visualizations, the goal is to communicate consumption of main energy resources that include oil, gas, coal, and renewable energy on global level, and provide analysis for five countries with highest gross domestic product in the world.
 Furthermore, the analysis focuses on period from 1995 through 2015.
+[Enregy Consumption](https://github.com/hajdekd/Data-Science-Projects/blob/main/Energy.Consumption.csv) and [GDP and Population](https://github.com/hajdekd/Data-Science-Projects/blob/main/GDP.and.Population.csv) datasets are used for the project.